Wedding Receptions (click on highlighted links for song ideas)

 Upon arrival at your reception site, we suggest formally starting the event with a grand

 entrance of the wedding party followed by the bride & groom.
-This announcement
+This announcement serves

-not being done as an introduction of your bridesmaids and groomsmen, but rather as
+as the kick-off to the party.
+It is not being done as an introduction of your bridesmaids and

-an enthusiastic recognition of these special loved ones.
-We will coordinate the entrance
+groomsmen, but rather as an enthusiastic recognition of these special loved ones.
+We will

-order of each couple and then announce each name as they enter to an upbeat musical
+coordinate the entrance order of each couple and then announce each name as they enter

 Entrance Of The Bride & Groom

-As your MC announces the entrance of the bride and groom your friends and family will
+As your MC announces the entrance of the bride and groom your friends and family will rise

-rise and greet you with applause and cheers.
+and greet you with applause and cheers.

 Bride/Groom to Welcome And Thank Guests

-with a mic.
 This is a wonderful opportunity to welcome everyone and to do any special

-acknowledgements, such as guests who have traveled a long distance, or friends or
+acknowledgements, such as guests who have traveled a long distance, or friends or family

-especially meaningful to hear from the bride and groom how important their friends
+meaningful to hear from the bride and groom how important their friends and family are to

 Food